The intent section is where you will create and include the knowledge and training for your agent, which will be used to classify the user's intent.

-A drawer is going to open on the right, and select ‘Create Intent' in the top right.
+- 2.In drawer that will open on the right, and select ‘Create Intent' in the top right.

 You can add full sentences but it is not required and should be minimal.
 When adding user expressions, it is important to keep the essence of the intent and leave out all the meaningless parts of a sentence.

 E.g. "I want to request a loan" - Add "Request loan" to the training set